bijeshkumarch/data-pipelines/README.md

 * DDL files are available inside the `snowflake/ddl/` directory and can be executed manually in Snowflake.
 * The project follows a **clean separation** of RAW and MODEL layers.
 * All transformations are executed using **cursor.execute()** from the Airflow task.
+* You need to upload the csv files in S3 with exact same names.
+* You need first to populate the utility table TABLE_S3_MAP_MD with correct raw table name and its corresponding S3 object name.
+* Also need to populate utility table TRANSFORM_PROCESS_MD only once wich will hold last run of transform dag.
+We check if there is any load happened in raw tables which is greater than last run of transform dag, then we transform again.

 ---